kryptographik/ShuSSH/README.md

     Host fingerprint: 35:d8:00:c0:73:fc:8f:32:db:05:b7:0c:7e:a2:b2:31
     Listening for connections on port 22...

-If you want the server to always be running, I recommend trying [the djb way] (http://cr.yp.to/daemontools.html).
+If you want the server to always be running, I recommend doing it [the djb way] (http://cr.yp.to/daemontools.html).

 If you are not running in ephemeral mode (-e) the server will generate an RSA key file in the current directory.
 Keep this file safe!
 It is what verifies the authenticity of your host.

-If you don't want to run the server as root you can run it on a port over 1024:
+If you don't want to run the server as root you can run it on a port >= 1024:

     $> python3 shusshd.py -p 1024
     Starting ShuSSH Daemon...